LIT-Protocol/docs/docs/sdk/serverless-signing/combining-signatures.md

 ## Overview

-Within a lit action, you may choose to combine a signature from a `pkp` from within the context of an action.
-Meaning signature shares from each node will be combined and given to every node which recieved a request to execute the given action.
-Combining within an action may be useful if you wish to take advantage of the `secure compute enviorment` offered by the Lit network.
-Actions which take combine signatures from within their own execution context will no provide the shares of the signatures to the client.
-So all information will stay in the trusted execution enviorment (TEE).
+When you sign a message with using [Lit's PKPs](https://developer.litprotocol.com/v3/sdk/serverless-signing/quick-start), signature shares are typically combined client-side to form the complete signature.
+The signAndCombineEcdsa function allows you to combine these shares within a Lit Action, meaning they will remain within the confines of each Lit node's TEE and not exposed to the end client.

+When you call signAndCombineEcdsa, the signature shares are collected from each Lit node before they are combined on a single node.

-# Signing a message
+## Signing a message

 ```js
 const code = `(async () => {